Michelle Orpe: Poker

 Becoming their resident professional, she played in twelve Poker Tournaments over three months and cashed in four, she placed tenth in The Ladbrokes European Ladies Championships, second in a WPS - Ocean World Poker Showdown side event in Puerto Plata, fifth in the Women's World Open II and she also won her seat into an EPT event at the Vic Casino in London.
 Even though she had great success in the first few months of her sponsorship, she decided her heart was with TV and left Purple Lounge to host Sky Poker.

 Michelle also wrote a weekly column for the learn section of global internet poker news company Pokernews.

-Currently she is the Social Media and Live Events Host for partypoker UK in coalition with Dusk Till Dawn Poker Room in Nottingham.
-She runs the UK partypoker Facebook Community Forum and Twitter accounts.
+In 2015 she became the Social Media and Live Events Host for partypoker UK in coalition with Dusk Till Dawn Poker Room in Nottingham.
+She ran the UK partypoker Facebook Community Forum and Twitter accounts.

+Acting

+In 2016 Michelle made her move into acting starring in numerous commercials and short films including Shadows (2015) and The Interrogation of Olivia Donovan (2016) Ellen in The Edge Catherine in Just a Day (2017) and Sandra in Stages (2019).
+She appeared as Pam in TV Pilot The Block (2018) and News Reporter in Deep Cuts (2019).
+Her upcoming projects include English feature film Dragged up Dirty (2023) produced by DT Film Productions and Australian Thriller The Killing Dark (2024).

+Michelle produced her first short film Stages alongside film producer Donna Taylor of DT Film Productions.